ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

   * 4 cores
   * An IP address.
 In this example the public IP of our VPS is 69.87.123.456 (which is obviously not a valid IP address!)

-**We’ll prepare the CentOS 6.x VPS, and Ansible prepares the other one!
-Here are the steps:**
+### Prepare the CentOS 6.x VPS which Ansible will use to install OpenStack on the Ubuntu one!
+Here are the steps:

 1. Install the [IUS (Inline with Upstream Stable)](https://ius.io/) repository.
 We do this so we can get Python 2.7 binaries: